SystemsApproach/5G/primer.rst

-technologies build on a significantly simplified version of LTE—i.e., limiting the numerology and flexibility needed achieve high spectrum utilization—so as to allow for simpler IoT hardware design. mMTC delivers up to 1Mbps over a 1.4MHz of bandwidth and NB-IoT delivers a few tens of kbps over 200kHz of bandwidth; hence the term *NarrowBand*.
+technologies build on a significantly simplified version of LTE—i.e., limiting the numerology and flexibility needed achieve high spectrum utilization—so as to allow for simpler IoT hardware design. mMTC delivers up to 1 Mbps over a 1.4 MHz of bandwidth and NB-IoT delivers a few tens of kbps over 200 kHz of bandwidth; hence the term *NarrowBand*.
 Both technologies have been designed to support over 1 million devices per square kilometer.
 With Release 16, both technologies can be operated in-band with 5G, but still based on LTE